 Dale tosses the pills back, like he's at the bar bracing for a long life-story.
 "I don't think so."

 "My Dad has all those Greek mythology books."

-It suddenly occurs to Dale that Sam's father hasn't been around for a while, and he wonders if the bastard, playboy that he is, has left them.
+It suddenly occurs to Dale, Sam's father hasn't been around for a while, and he wonders if the bastard, playboy he is, has left them.